1822 Capped Head to Left Half Eagle

 About This Coin

-The 1822 Capped Head to Left Half Eagle is a United States Gold Half Eagle from the Capped Head to Left Half Eagles 1813-1834 series.
-The obverse features Liberty facing left wearing a cap with curls of hair beneath, while the reverse displays a heraldic eagle with shield on breast, olive branch and arrows in talons, with a banner reading E PLURIBUS UNUM.
+The 1822 Capped Head to Left Half Eagle is a United States Gold Half Eagle from the Capped Head to Left Half Eagles 1813-1834 series — 8th of 20 years in the series.
+In 1822, coins were struck at the Philadelphia Mint with a combined mintage of 17,796.
+This ranks 5th of 20 years by total mintage, below the series median of 54,592.
+The obverse features Liberty facing left wearing a cap with curls of hair beneath and the reverse displays a heraldic eagle with shield on breast, olive branch and arrows in talons, with a banner reading E PLURIBUS UNUM.
+The 1822 half eagle is one of the greatest U.S. coin rarities — only three are known, two in the Smithsonian.
+Struck in 91.7% gold, 8.3% copper, weighing 8.75 grams, 25 mm in diameter, with a reeded edge.
+Produced 7 years after the celebrated 1815 key date.
+Estimated market value across variants is approximately $10239K.
+A notable auction result reached $688K in AU50 grade at Bowers & Ruddy.
 Designed by Robert Scot & John Reich.
-Struck in 91.7% gold, 8.3% copper, weighing 8.75 grams, 25 mm in diameter, with a reeded edge.
-Produced at the Philadelphia Mint.
-The Capped Head Half Eagle includes some of the rarest regular-issue gold coins in U.S. numismatics.
-The reduced-size versions (1829-1834) were produced in very limited quantities.
-The 1815 Half Eagle (only 635 struck) is one of the most famous U.S. gold rarities.
-Many dates in the reduced-size group have mintages under 5,000.

 Value Estimates